botisko/Playground/README.md

 # Playground
-Playgroung repository for learning new stuff.
+Playground repository for learning and trying new stuff.

-## playgrnd.py
-TEMP file for random testing (so far 'Hello Universe' message is there..)

-## dailyMenu.py
+## daily_menu.py
 Script for scrapping daily menus from restaurant websites near Honeywell.

 ### Prerequisites